roachnt/AntlrPython/readme.md

    `alias pythongsa='java -jar /usr/local/bin/PythonGSA.jar'`

+4. Execute the tool by running the following:

+   `$ pythongsa input.py`

 The instrumented file "out.py" will appear at the "AntlrPython" direntory

 You also need to create "phi.py" for your Python code to be profile since "out.py" import phi